Website Manager

 • All defensive flag football penalties result in an automatic first down and some are associated with yardage

-For a complete list of flag football rules for this season follow the link here; SVFL 2024 SPRING FLAG RULES
+For a complete list of flag football rules for this season follow the link here; flag rules fall 2024.pdf

 NFL FLAG football is a non-contact sport.
 There’s no tackling, diving, blocking, screening or fumbles.